flowerinthenight/holly/README.md

 n1.exe exec --cmd [cmd-to-execute] --host [ip]
 ```

+The service will also capture the console output (if cmd is console-based) and sent it back to client.

 Since `cmd` will be executed from service session, it is not interactive by default.
 To run an interactive command, use [`n1.exe`](https://github.com/flowerinthenight/n1)'s `--interactive=true` option.

 ```